tipi-build/docs/05-dependencies.md

 Setting this to `true` will disable the convention build and have tipi rely on the `CMakeLists.txt` file found in the project.

-> Note: this property expect a `boolean` value, so the deps specification shall not contain quotation marks
+> Note: this property expect a `boolean` value, so the dependency specification shall not contain quotation marks

 #### - `opts` : defines and compile-time options

-Enables setting compile time definitions and options in the project/dependecy context.
+Enables setting compile time definitions and options in the project/dependency context.
 Theses `opts` have to contain valid CMake Syntax.
 For example to pass _#defines_ or compile options this way simply add:

 ```json
 {